-Woody Guthrie wrote thousands of songs in his lifetime—some are still being found today.
-Byt if you're just becoming acquainted with his work, here's a list of some of Woody Guthrie's most remarkable, influential, and memorable songs.
+wrote thousands of songs in his lifetime—some are still being found today.
+Though he's most widely known as a topical songwriter and a champion of protest music, Guthrie's compositions actually run the gamut from political commentary to children's songs, love songs, and good old-fashioned, straight-up story-songs.
+So, if you're just becoming acquainted with Woody Guthrie's voluminous body of work, here's a list of some of his most remarkable, influential, and memorable songs.

 is easily one of Woody Guthrie's most popular songs.
 Written in response to "God Bless America," the refrain of this song was originally "God blessed America for me."
 In addition to paying tribute to the extraordinary beauty and natural resources of the country, the song also addresses themes of workers' rights and land ownership.

 Though it has a similar theme to "This Land Is Your Land